 Tips

-- I use Cosori 5.8 quart Air Fryer.
-Although it is a bit big, it fits perfectly 2 ahi tuna steaks and comes with a digital screen and a free book with plenty of air fryer recipes.
+- I use Cosori 5.8-quart Air Fryer.
+Although it is a bit big, it perfectly fits two ahi tuna steaks.
+It comes with a digital screen and a free book with plenty of air fryer recipes.

-- If you are not comfortable eating tuna medium rare, you can follow the FDA recommendation by cooking the tuna until the internal temperature reaches 145 degrees Fahrenheit.
+- If you are not comfortable eating tuna medium rare, you can follow the FDA recommendation and cook it until the internal temperature reaches 145 degrees Fahrenheit.

-- Tuna color - raw tuna varies in color, be mindful and research upfront.
-I appreciate how detailed this guide is!
+- Tuna color - raw tuna varies in color, so be mindful and research it upfront.

 Properly sealed, this ahi tuna steak will keep in the fridge for 2 days.